levy002/countries_info/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Reiz Tech for effering me the opportunity to work on this assesment
+I would like to thank Reiz Tech for offering me the opportunity to work on this assessment

 <!-- LICENSE -->